dev-sec/chef-windows-hardening/README.md

 * Author:: Joe Gardiner <joe@grdnr.io> <joe@chef.io>
 * Author:: Christoph Hartmann <chris@lollyrock.com> <chris@lollyrock.com>
-* Author:: Chef Software Ltd
+* Author:: Chef Software Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.